-There are a number of new and amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board (AASB), which are applicable for reporting periods beginning on or after 1 August 2012.
-The Group has adopted all of the mandatory new and amended pronouncements issued that are relevant to its operations and that are effective for the current reporting period.
+There are a number of new and amended Accounting Standards and Interpretations issued by the AASB, which are applicable for the consolidated entity's reporting period beginning 1 August 2013.
+The consolidated entity has adopted all of the mandatory new and amended pronouncements issued that are relevant to its operations and that are effective for the current reporting period.
 There was no material impact on the consolidated financial statements for the year as a result of adoption of those new and amended pronouncements.